 - They just want to know if we (our physiotherapy company) can treat that particular problem, and call us to set appointment.

 That’s one of the main reasons why it worked brilliantly for us, and I can foresee how SBI will continue to add value for similar companies like mine that provide professional/non-professional services, or even on specific products.

 Think of businesses such as plumbing, dentistry, medical, PR, legal, midwife, etc; or the owner of a product.

-It's like SBI is to Google like WordPress is to FaceBook.
+Solo Build It is to Google like WordPress is to Facebook.